Symptoms and Signs of Stoner Stomach

 icon

-If you’re frequently smoking too much weed, stomach issues like nausea, vomiting, diarrhea, and indigestion.
-This is colloquially known as “stoner stomach.”
-Stoner stomach is more noticeable with edibles, but it can happen regardless of how marijuana is consumed.
+If you frequently smoke too much weed, you may experience stomach issues like nausea, vomiting, diarrhea, and indigestion.
+This is colloquially referred to as “stoner stomach.”
+A stoner stomach is more noticeable with edibles, but it can happen regardless of how marijuana is consumed.

 04